makrai/notes/kratzer88-stage-level-individual-level-pred.md

 one part of Diesing's conjecture .
 Let us now turn to individual-level predicates.
 Those predicates don't have a Davidsonian argument.
 Hence some other argument may be external.
-If there ts such an t�rgument, it hDs to be bDse-genernted extemD11y, Dnd the usut�l option i s the specifier of IP position.
+If there ts such an targument, it hDs to be bDse-genernted extemD11y, Dnd the usutal option i s the specifier of IP position.
 If the predicDte ts unaccusattve, tts subject will be base-generated withtn tts maxtmal projectton .
 Indtvtdual-level predicates. then. may come in two